Robert P. Letcher: Later political career

 Both candidates received financial support from outside the district, some of which was used to buy votes or bribe voters to stay home.
 Breckinridge received several thousand dollars, with a substantial amount coming from Washington, D.C., banker William Wilson Corcoran; estimates of Letcher's support ranged from $30,000 to $100,000.
 Breckinridge won the canvass by 526 votes and received 71% of the vote in Owen County, which recorded 123 more votes than registered voters.

-Letcher was considered the strongest Whig candidate in the state, and his inability to win the seat was a harbinger of the ultimate failure of the Whig Party in Kentucky.
+Letcher was considered the strongest Whig candidate in the state, and his failure to win the seat was a harbinger of the ultimate demise of the Whig Party in Kentucky.
 His loss to Breckinridge would be his last run for public office, though he remained active in politics until his death.
 During the 1856 presidential election, Letcher spoke on behalf of Millard Fillmore in Pennsylvania, New York, and Kentucky.
 In 1857 and 1858, he urged John J. Crittenden to oppose the Lecompton Constitution for Kansas.

-After the dissolution of the Whig Party, Letcher generally supported Know-Nothing candidates in state politics.
-Letcher and Crittenden both supported National Union candidate John Bell in the 1860 presidential election, believing he represented the best hope of peacefully resolving the tension between the north and south.
+After the dissolution of the Whig Party, Letcher generally supported "American Party" ("Know-Nothing") candidates in state politics.
+Letcher and Crittenden both supported Constitutional Union candidate John Bell in the 1860 presidential election, believing he represented the best hope of peacefully resolving the tension between the north and south.
 By election day, his health was beginning to fail.
 He died at his home in Frankfort on January 24, 1861, aged 72, and was buried in Frankfort Cemetery.
 Letcher County, Kentucky, is named in his honor.